vonPB/CSGOWingmanDemoDownloader/README.md

 # CSGO Wingman Demo Downloader
 <b>Script to automatically pull CSGO wingman demos from the users Steam account.</b>
 <br>
-Using Python, Selenium to navigate to CSGO Player statics, grabbing download links and dates of the matches.
+Using Python, Selenium to navigate to CSGOs player statics, grabbing the download links and dates of the recent matches.

 <h2>Usage</h2>